7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - Use seed-starting soil or coco coir

-- Holds ~6 cups of medium
+- Holds about 6 cups of medium

 - More familiar for experienced gardeners